tumblr_mjco89cUVY1rkz363o1_1280.jpg

 Anyieth envisioned an organization committed to the economic empowerment of South Sudanese women and communities through the preservation of tradition-based arts and crafts.
 Her vision was to have a centre where women from different tribes would come together, work under one roof and exchange ideas and techniques.

-In a country where remnants of war, tribal distrust, extreme gender disparity and insecurity due to a heavily armed population still weigh heavily, the organization has adopted principles to ensure ownership of the PROJECT by its members.
+In a country where remnants of war, tribal distrust, extreme gender disparity and insecurity due to a heavily armed population still weigh heavily, the organization has adopted principles to ensure ownership of the project by its members.

-The ROOTS PROJECT provides a merit based, non-discriminatory safe environment for women in South Sudan.
-The PROJECT provides all materials for the crafts and promotes and markets the finished products locally and abroad.
+The Roots Project provides a merit based, non-discriminatory safe environment for women in South Sudan.
+The project provides all materials for the crafts and promotes and markets the finished products locally and abroad.
 As part of the integrated services, the Project also provides literacy and math classes, childcare, healthy meals for women and their children, as well as transportation, legal support and emergency funding for healthcare, as needed

 Help moms at the ROOTS Project care for their children.